TanapholSU/restaurant-server/README.md

 HOST = <host ip/ uri>  # e.g., 0.0.0.0  to accept all clients
 PORT = 3333  # service port for client
 ```
+## Docker
+To build and deploy using docker compose, please follow this setup

+1. Configure environment parameters of restaurant service in `docker-compose.yml`
+2. `docker compose build` to build restaurant service
+3. `docker compose up -d pgdb` to deploy database.
+After that, access to db and manually setup database schema and table from `migration` directory
+4. `docker compose up -d restaurant`  to run restaurant service

 ## Running & test
 After settingup database and config `.env`, run `cargo run` as usual to run server